What’s the difference between user churn and revenue churn and why should you care?

 If your business provides a service for clients who can have multiple subscriptions under one account (such as white-labeled WordPress Care Plans) you’ll see your revenue churn increase when they drop one of their subscriptions, but you won’t see your user churn increase, as they are still a current customer with active subscriptions.

 If your client was to completely leave your service, you’d see both your user churn and revenue churn affected.

 Want to learn more about how to reduce your churn?
 Read up on accepting and reducing your MRR churn here.

 How do you log your user and revenue churn?

 Logging your churn doesn’t need to be complex, especially if your business is just starting and you’re functioning on a smaller scale.
-Logging churn can be as simple as adding lost customers (and the lost revenue) into a spreadsheet so that you have these numbers at the end of each month.
+Logging churn can be as simple as adding lost customers (and the lost MRR) into a spreadsheet so that you have these numbers at the end of each month.